-It was one of the best training programmes I’ve had.
-Not just from the trainer, but from other experienced colleagues on the team.
+In both my roles, the training programmes have been the best I’ve experienced.
+Not just the trainer, but other experienced colleagues on the team.
 People are always ready to help, are not judgemental, you can ask as many questions as you need, and there are no stupid questions!
-I was able to sit side-by-side with experienced colleagues - I would introduce the calls, then transfer them over to them so I could build my confidence before taking on more complex calls independently.
-I enjoyed the training and the support really helped.
+I was able to sit side-by-side with experienced colleagues – in my first role I would introduce the calls, then transfer them over to them so I could build my confidence before taking on more complex calls independently.
+In my new role, whatever drafts I do I send to an experienced colleague and get feedback.
+I’ve enjoyed the training and this support really helped.

 What qualities do you need to do your job well?

-In this role, you need to be empathetic and a good listener, with a keen attention to detail.
+Both my roles have required similar skills.
+You need to be empathetic and a good listener, and analytical with keen attention to detail.
 A customer might make a passing comment, but you need to dig deeper as it could have a significant impact on what we can do to support them.
-Because our motto is ‘common sense lending’ and we assess each application individually, you need to be open-minded and not have a particular set of rules in your mind.
+Because our motto is ‘common sense lending’ and we assess each scenario individually, you need to be open-minded and not have a particular set of rules in your mind.
 You need to step into the customer’s shoes, and be able to work collaboratively with everyone in mind.
 Things are constantly changing, for the benefit of customers and the business, so you need to be able to accept and adapt to change.

 What attracted you to the business?